teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 > ![Workflow imported to Galaxy](images/workflow.png)
 >
+> This is one way of importing a workflow to your account.
+>
-> Let's assume that you have imported a workflow to your Galaxy account.
+> Let's assume you have done this and imported the workflow to your Galaxy account.
 > 1. You can find all workflows available to you by clicking on the Workflows Icon ({% icon galaxy-workflows-activity %}) on the left panel.
 >
 >    ![Workflows button](images/workflows.png)